 Arlo SoHo takes micro-living to a whole new level.
 We’d heard that the rooms were small, so we were somewhat prepared, but one thing’s for sure: you don’t book a room here if you’re looking for somewhere to roam.
 No, sir: it’s all about making the most of the enormous shared spaces instead.
 And for us, this worked just fine.

-We were pretty exhausted by the time we rolled into the Arlo’s Hudson Square outpost (there’s another not far from Madison Square).
+We were pretty exhausted by the time we rolled into the Arlo’s SoHo outpost (there’s another not far from Madison Square).
 The location is great, on the border of all the good bits: Tribeca, SoHo, the Hudson River, the West Village, and not far from Chelsea and the Meatpacking District.

 We were greeted with the big smiles of the friendly front-desk staff.
 They could see we were knackered, so they quickly ran through the check-in process before handing over two on-the-house drinks vouchers (amen).
 There’s a liquor bar in the lobby, often with live music, and that’s where we plonked ourselves for an unwinding hour or two to soak up our new home’s atmosphere – big glasses of wine in hand.